sagan/simplegoproxy/README.md

 - bit 2 (`& 4`) : Make the response body be encrypted data of the a JSON object which has the same structure as above `X-Encryption-Meta` header (without `body_length` and `body_sha256`), plus two string type fields: `body`, `body_encoding`.
 The `body_encoding` indicates the encoding method of `body`, possibly values: empty string, `base64`.
 - bit 3 (`& 8`) : Used with bit 2 set.
 Force json "body" field to be original http rersonse string.
 - bit 4 (`& 16`) : Used with bit 2 set.
 Force json "body" field to be base64 string of original http rersonse.
+- bit 5 (`& 32`) : Enable local signing.
+(See below)
+- bit 6 (`& 64`) : Only do local signing, no encryption.
+(See below)

+#### Encryption key salt

-Additionally, if the request client sent has the `_sgp_salt` parameter, it will be used as the salt in PBKDF2 key derivation.
+If the request client sent has the `_sgp_salt` parameter, it will be used as the salt in PBKDF2 key derivation.
+It's recommended to set a cryptographically secure random string as salt for each request.

 #### Public key encryption mode

-Besides above "normal" encryption mode, response encryption supports a "public key" encryption mode that derives AES-256-GCM key from not only the password & salt, but also the [ECDH](https://en.wikipedia.org/wiki/Elliptic-curve_Diffie%E2%80%93Hellman) ([Curve25519](https://en.wikipedia.org/wiki/Curve25519) / X25519) key exchange of a client provided public key and a server generated request scope ephermal private key.
-This mod is more complicated but provides [forward secrecy](https://en.wikipedia.org/wiki/Forward_secrecy).
+Besides above "normal" encryption mode, if the request to the server contains `_sgp_publickey` paramter, response encryption will use a "public key" encryption mode that derives AES-256-GCM key from not only the password & salt, but also the [ECDH](https://en.wikipedia.org/wiki/Elliptic-curve_Diffie%E2%80%93Hellman) ([Curve25519](https://en.wikipedia.org/wiki/Curve25519) / X25519) key exchange of a client provided public key and a server generated request scope ephermal private key.
+This mode is more complicated but provides [forward secrecy](https://en.wikipedia.org/wiki/Forward_secrecy).
 To use this mode, follow the below procedures:

 1. Client generates a random X25519 private key & public key.
 2. Client sends the request to Simplegoproxy server via encrypted form entrypoint url, put it's public key (hex string) in `_sgp_publickey` parameter of the request.